Menopause marks the permanent end to a person’s menstrual cycle (AMS 2022.)

 Despite this, late-onset menopause is also associated with longer life expectancy, decreased risk of heart disease and stroke, and delayed osteoporosis (meaning their bones are stronger and less prone to fracturing) (Obermair 2020).

-The LGBTQ+ Menopause Experience
+The LGBTIQ+ Menopause Experience

 Menopause is often talked about as something that only affects women, however, it should be noted that menopause also happens to people of differing genders, including trans men (assigned the female gender at birth) and non-binary people, who identify as neither male nor female (Sutton 2021).